 What is one of the characteristics that distinguish a Biblical business from its competitors?
 It is the emphasis the executives of Biblical businesses give prayer in business.

 This is an uncomfortable thought to many Christian business people.
 We have been lead to believe that prayer has no place in the business world.
 That idea may simplify our positions and absolve us, at least in our minds, of responsibility.
 However, there is no support for it in Scripture, nor in the practices of successful contemporary Biblical businesses.
-Both of those sources overwhelming support the case for an active, intentional and disciplined approach to prayer in business.
+Both of those sources overwhelming support the case for an active, intentional and disciplined approach to prayer in our businesses and our jobs.

 You may recall this passage in Philippians 4:6: